shivanshukhajuria/covid19Dashboard/README.md

 The dashboard displays data and statistics related to the COVID-19 pandemic, and allows users to explore and analyze the data through interactive components.

 Covid-19 dashboard can be used to track the spread of the virus, monitor the effectiveness of interventions, and inform decision-making at different levels of government and healthcare organizations.

+This was developed my me in collaboration with my friend at the very start of the pandemic